Frequently Asked Questions

 How many sessions will I need?

 The number of sessions that are required to help resolve a specific issue depends on your individual needs.
 This will be discussed during your first appointment.
 Some clients may benefit from 2-3 sessions while others may require 10-12.
 The frequency of your sessions can also be discussed with your therapist.
 For example, some clients may find it beneficial to come in once a week, while others may find bi-weekly or monthly sufficient.

 Although your clinician will provide support, making personal changes can involve addressing unpleasant feelings and topics.
 Making such changes can be rewarding, significantly improving the quality of your life.
 Without treatment your concerns may resolve on their own, return periodically, stay the same, or even deteriorate.
 Your psychologist can give you more information about the risks and benefits involved in you receiving or not receiving psychological treatment and counselling.
 Your psychologist can also advise you on alternative methods for dealing with your concerns.
 In most circumstances, assessment and treatment are voluntary and you may refuse or withdraw at any time without prejudice.
 Your psychologist will inform you if any exceptions to this apply and, if so, advise you of your options.

 Will I be charged if I miss a session?

 We ask that you give us 24 hours notice if you need to cancel or change your appointment, this way we can fill the appointment time with someone from our waiting list.
 Of course, we realize that mistakes do happen and emergencies arise.
 We will waive the fee for one missed appointment.
-However, missing future appointments may lead to being charged a late cancellation fee of 75% of the session cost.
+However, missing future appointments may lead to being charged a cancellation fee at the discretion of the clinician.